 Unsurprisingly the much anticipated $2 trillion stimulus bill, known as the Coronavirus Aid, Relief and Economic Security (CARES) Act, has been passed by the house and is expected to be signed by President Trump today.
 This Act is both the largest and most far-reaching aid package in response to the coronavirus pandemic.
-The massive bill spreads its dollars among a multi-billion dollar loan program for small businesses, a multi-billion dollar lending fund for industries, cities and states (including the airline industry, state and local emergency aid, and hospitals).
+The massive bill spreads its dollars among a multi-billion dollar loan program for small businesses, and a multi-billion dollar lending fund for industries, cities, and states (including the airline industry, state and local emergency aid, and hospitals).

 Below are the top 10 most notable components of the Act that impact individuals and families.
 For provisions applying to Small Businesses, see the Small Business Loans and Relief section.

 Who receives Stimulus “Checks?”

 In the Act, payments are classified as a “rebate,” and those filing an individual tax return will receive (tax-free) $1,200 or $2,400 to jointly filing taxpayers.
 Additionally, there is a $500 per child benefit (no limit to the number of children; to qualify, children must be under the age of 17).